-Audiology Today (AT) is a full-color, bimonthly magazine specifically for audiologists.
+Audiology Today (AT) is a full-color, bimonthly magazine specifically for audiologists and other hearing health-care professionals.
 Each issue provides comprehensive reporting on topics relevant to audiology, including clinical activities and hearing research, current events, news items, professional issues, individual-institutional-organizational announcements, and other areas within the scope of practice of audiology.

 Before You Write

 AT seeks original articles with practical application to the field of audiology.
 Your personal experience as an audiologist can become valuable to readers by applying your insights, problems, and solutions their situations.
 Focus on the lessons learned rather than a chronology of events.
 Before you begin, ask yourself these questions:

 - Is this topic timely and related to audiology?

 - Is this topic of practical use to the reader, and does it offer original insight?

 - Do I have specific, concrete examples to illustrate my ideas?

 - How can the readers adapt the lessons I have learned to their own lives?